ethcatherders/EIPIP/All EIPIP Meetings/Meeting 065.md

 **Sam**
 * So you're, are you okay or not okay with, adding mathJax?

-**GColvin**
+**Glovin**
 * I'm just asking whether it renders properly at the end of the line.

 **Sam**
 * Oh, I'm not sure.
 I didn't hear you ask anything.
 Yeah, I've never used it.
 I think it's probably okay.
 I think it's the most common JavaScript, latex renderer, but, we can, we can do some tests if You'd like.

-**GColvin**
+**Glovin**
 * Yeah, I mean, that's the big question.
 The last time I tried to use it, I couldn't get it to work, but that doesn't mean it doesn't work.
 It just means I couldn't get it to work.

 **Sam**
 * Yeah.
-No, I, I know how that it goes.
+No, I know how that it goes.
 I guess if there's anything in particular you'd like to see, like a test of, put it in a comment on that PR and we can try it out.

 **Golvin**
 * Okay.
-I mean, EIPs are full of, of math that winds up getting, you know, sort of butchered with, with, you know, asking math in line. that would looks much better if it was, you know, properly type set, and snatches from the yellow paper and things like that.
+I mean, EIPs are full of, of math that winds up getting, you know, sort of butchered with, you know, asking math in line. that would looks much better if it was, you know, properly type set, and snatches from the yellow paper and things like that.

 **Sam**
 * Yeah.
 Okay.
 Well, I'll try to get it to format some stuff from, yellow paper.
 Yeah.

 **Golvin**
 * Yeah.
 Maybe one of the other formats works better.
-I really don't know.
-I don't know where in the pipeline that final, copy gets rendered, by what system, is the name of the renderer we use.
+I really I don't know where in the pipeline that final, copy gets rendered, by what system, is the name of the renderer we use.
 Okay.
 So somewhere there's documentation for the, the dialect of markup that it accepts.

 **Sam**
 * Yep.
 Somewhere I, I've never looked Really,